Big Hole: Mine accidents

 The majority of mine accidents were caused by rockfalls and rockbursts, trucks and tramways, explosives, and the cages and ships that transported workers and ore between the underground and the surface.
 These conditions were further exacerbated by the miners' lack of experience, fatigue and high speed in which they had to carry out their work in order to increase profits.
 Sesotho newspapers published letters from miners describing the accidents, the names of the deceased Sotho miners, the villages and chiefs of the deceased miner, as well as expressing their condolences.
 Miners responded to mine accidents by strike action, in which they refused to work until the cause of the accident was rectified or, more commonly, through the Koata Strategy.

 The Koata strategy

 The "Koata strategy" was a coping strategy that the Basotho miners used in order to commence work despite the fear and anxiety that they experienced.
 It was characterised by abusiveness and unruliness.
 Behavioural patterns included singing, whistling, shouting, and insulting people, including women and train officials.
 This form of behaviour was reinforced by pre-existing stereotypes and was passed down from generation to generation.
-Kaota behaviour was linked with violence, oppression, hatred, exploitation, and suffering.
+Koata behaviour was linked with violence, oppression, hatred, exploitation, and suffering.
 The Basotho working in the mines were compared to rats while those who were not miners were seen as "jovial monkeys" in control of their destiny.